popolo-project/popolo-spec/appendices/examples.md

 >The Standing Orders are silent on the question of a broken pair, which occurs when a paired Member votes.
 Still, agreements to pair are private arrangements between Members and not matters in which the Speaker or the House can intervene.

 For brevity, the following vote event example includes only the paired votes.
-In this case, the pairs are not known; if the pairs were known, a `pair_id` or `pair` property could indicate the voter's pair.
+In this case, the pairs are not known; if the pairs were known, a `pair_id` or `pair` property could indicate each voter's pair.

 ```json
 {